kellinpelrine/retail_video_analytics/README.md

 The system here combines 3 algorithms: YOLOv3 from https://github.com/AlexeyAB/darknet, Deepsort object tracking from https://github.com/abhyantrika/nanonets_object_tracking, and person re-identification from https://github.com/layumi/Person_reID_baseline_pytorch.
 The combination facilitates tracking between multiple cameras and fixes a common failure seen with pure tracking algorithms, person ID swapping (when two people move too near each other).

+There is also a proof-of-concept activity recognition system, which currently includes walking, standing, and sitting.

 Deployment is facilitated through docker containers, flask web servers, and a MySQL db.
-It is designed to be deployed using Google Cloud Platform, which also facilitates easy multiple deployment by saving the virtual machine image of the first deployment.
+Deployment was done using Google Cloud Platform, which also facilitates easy multiple deployment by saving the virtual machine image of the first deployment.

 To deploy for the first time on Google cloud, do the following.
 In subsequent deployments, you can save the disk image and skip steps 4 and 6, as well as 2 and 5 if using the same database.